cxw620/rust-polyglot/docs/intro.rst

 There are many guides to Rust, including the [Rust Book].
-This guide is something different: it is intended for get the polyglot programmer, and it contains the bare bones.
+This guide is something different: it is intended for the polyglot programmer, and it contains the bare bones to get you started.
 For the details, consult the [official documentation].

 Overview - language